 Institute of Politics (IOP) Director Sen. David Pryor will unilaterally dissolve the IOP's 30-member student governing body, effective Dec.
 1, Pryor announced to the surprise of SAC members at a breakfast meeting Thursday.

-Though Pryor and the SAC have discussed the possibility of restructuring the committee since last spring, the decision came out of the blue, said SAC members.
+Though Pryor and the Student Advisory Committee(SAC) have been discussing a potential restructuring of the committee since last spring, the decision came out of the blue, said SAC members.

 "We've had continuing discussions about SAC and the best way to achieve openness and to be inclusive, and I felt it was the best decision to just begin anew," Pryor said.
 "It will be a new day at the Institute of Politics."